sharduul/chalk/_posts/2020-05-11-ask-ngninja-1.md

 And, then when you have enough understanding about all the above - you should take up a JS framework and start building applications.
 You can start with React, Angular, Vue - these all are really good.

-In today's world I believe being a full-stack developer pays of a lot more.
+In today's world, I believe being a full-stack developer pays off a lot more.
 I can go into the details about this in the future.
 But, don't stop working on backend technologies while you are learning JavaScript.

 ## I am a student.
 I need a job and earn some money.
+Where do I start?

 I am so glad you are thinking about your future at this young age.
 Kudos to you!
 I would do this.